-A medical emergency is the sudden and unexpected onset of a condition or an injury that you believe endangers your life or could result in serious injury or disability, and requires immediate medical or surgical care.
+A medical emergency is the sudden and unexpected onset of a condition or an injury that you believe endangers your life or could result in serious injury or disability and requires immediate medical or surgical care.
 Some problems are emergencies because, if not treated promptly, they might become more serious; examples include deep cuts and broken bones.
 Others are emergencies because they are potentially life threatening, such as heart attacks, strokes, poisonings, gunshot wounds, or sudden inability to breathe.
 There are many other acute conditions that we may determine are medical emergencies - what they all have in common is the need for quick action.

-Benefits Description You pay After the calendar year deductible Accidental injury HDHP Non-surgical physician services and supplies PPO: 5% of the Plan allowance Related outpatient physician care Non-PPO: 5% of the Plan allowance, plus the Surgical care difference between the billed amount and the • Treatment outside a hospital or in the outpatient/emergency room department of a hospital or urgent care facility Plan allowance Note: Emergency room charges associated directly with an inpatient admission are considered "Other charges" under Inpatient Hospital Benefits in Section 5(c) and are not part of this benefit, even though an accidental injury may be involved.
-This provision also applies to dental care required as a result of accidental injury to sound natural teeth.
-Masticating (chewing) incidents are not considered to be accidental injuries.
+Benefits Description You pay After the calendar year deductible Accidental injury HDHP Non-surgical physician services and supplies In-network: 5% of the Plan allowance Related outpatient physician care Out-of-network: 5% of the Plan allowance, plus Surgical care the difference between the billed amount and the Treatment outside a hospital or in the outpatient/emergency room department of a hospital or urgent care facility Plan allowance